deislabs/mystikos/BUILDING.md

 ## Building from source

-Mystikos is compatible with **Ubuntu 18.04 and 20.04**.
+Mystikos is compatible with **Ubuntu 20.04**.
 It may be compiled with or without SGX capability.

 ## Install the prerequisites